 The cottage it's self is located in the heart of the village in the picturesque cobbled square.

 The cottage is a grade c listed building and was totally restored in 2013/14.
 The house has been finished to a high standard, with a new kitchen, wet room, central heating, open fire and tasteful decoration throughout.
-The cottage has a main hall that leads to a double bedroom, small BUNK ROOM, wet room, kitchen/dinner and living room combined.
+The cottage has a main hall that leads to a double bedroom, single bedroom, wet room, kitchen/dinner and living room combined.

 The double room has a king sized zip and link bed that can be split into two single beds if required.
 Ideal for family's and party's of 4 single people who may wish their own bed.